 You can simply stir chia seeds into any flavored milk of your choice too.
 However, this gives it a tapioca pudding texture that some people don’t like.
 The seeds also clump up more and it takes a few hours to absorb the milk and become pudding.

-Vanilla – 1 tsp vanilla extract
+- Vanilla – 1 tsp vanilla extract

-Chocolate – 1 tbsp cocoa powder
+- Chocolate – 1 tbsp cocoa powder

-Berry – 3 tbsp berries of choice
+- Berry – 3 tbsp berries of choice

-Peanut butter – 2 tbsp peanut butter
+- Peanut butter – 2 tbsp peanut butter

-Chocolate peanut butter – 1 tbsp cocoa powder and 1 tbsp peanut butter
+- Chocolate peanut butter – 1 tbsp cocoa powder and 1 tbsp peanut butter

-How to you make chia pudding?
+🥄 How to make blended chia pudding

-- Decide what flavor of chia pudding that you want to make.
-Then, add your milk of choice to a blender with the flavoring, sweetener, and the chia seeds, and blend for about 20 seconds.
+- Decide what flavor of chia pudding you want to make.
+Then, add your milk of choice to a blender with the flavoring, sweetener, and chia seeds, and blend for about 20 seconds.

 - Let your chia pudding sit for about 3-5 minutes and then blend again for another 20 seconds.